benedictau1993/spotify_recommendation_engine/README.md

 For our recommendation systems, we approach the problem from four different angles.
 1. Classification models

 2. Regression models
+    This notebook trains classical, tree-based, bagging and boosting regression models using a user rated playlist and predicts reviews on a global Spotify dataset to further create playlists based on audio attributes.

 3. Track-based recommendation system

     This notebook contains a function generating themed playlists based on songs a user likes or has listened to in the past.
 The function offers the user the ability to take the following approaches to receive recommendations: